Smart Farming vs. Precision Agriculture: Differences, Benefits, and AI-driven Innovations

 Smart Farming

-• Increase transparency and accountability at all levels: Food companies and agribusinesses can also build brand reliability among their customers with SmartFarm and RootTrace.
+• Increase transparency and accountability at all levels: Food companies and agribusinesses can also build customer brand reliability by deploying Cropin Grow and Cropin Trace.
 Field staff can record every farm activity in the mobile app to facilitate tracking of an end-product to, quite literally, the roots.
-With RootTrace, individuals can scan a given QR code to track the item’s origin, safety, and quality, thus facilitating complete transparency.
+With Cropin Trace, individuals can scan a given QR code to track the item’s origin, safety, and quality, thus facilitating complete transparency.

 Precision Farming

-• Get better control over crop production and lower production risks with pixel-level intelligence: SmartRisk utilizes AI and satellite imagery analysis to carry out farm plot mapping and 360-degree monitoring.
+• Get better control over crop production and lower production risks with pixel-level intelligence: Cropin Intelligence utilizes AI and satellite imagery analysis to carry out farm plot mapping and 360-degree monitoring.
 Enterprises can access near-real-time analytics on crop health at plot and regional levels throughout the crop cycle.
 At the same time, they can receive alerts about potential risks, if any.
 Such continuous invigilation can help farmers determine adverse issues beforehand, thus managing crop production more efficiently.

-• Estimate yield in advance to make better decisions agronomically and post harvest: SmartRisk uses historical cropping patterns data and periodical satellite images to analyze crop health and yield.
+• Estimate yield in advance to make better agronomic and post-harvest decisions: Cropin Intelligence overlays historical cropping pattern data and periodical satellite images, zone sampling done using its Smart Sampling onto its contextualized AI/ML models to analyze crop health, crop growth progression, and yield.
 It enables farming companies to plan supply chain activities effectively, without any delay.
 It also helps agri-input companies develop efficient sales and marketing plans.

-Now that you are aware of the detailed differences between smart farming and precision agriculture, make no mistake in focusing on individual objectives instead of confusing both for one.
+Now that you are aware of the detailed differences between smart farming and precision agriculture make no mistake in focusing on individual objectives instead of confusing both for one.

 Recommended resources for you